 That morning in Lithuania, I woke up at 04:33.
 Early rise, you say?
 A late one, actually!
 My flight was scheduled to leave for Athens at 6 a.m., and there I was, undressed, unpacked, and in panic.
 I overslept!
 How on Earth did this happen?

 Well, on Earth, the pre-ordered taxi that was waiting for me in front of the guesthouse in central Vilnius, was long gone.

-I wasn’t sure yet if my hurrying up, speedy packing, desperate attempting to zip my overfilled bag, and throwing away my flip-flops into the trash bin to make it all sit in place, made any sense.
+I wasn’t sure yet if my hurrying up, speedy packing, desperate attempt to zip my overfilled bag, and throwing away my flip-flops into the trash bin to make it all sit in place, made any sense.

-Seeing the empty street through the window did not fill with optimism.
+Seeing the empty street through the window did not fill me with optimism.
 Could I find a new taxi at this hour?
 Could I make it in time for the check-in at all?
 Should I just return to the warm bed that was obviously quite successful in seducing the tired sleepers?
-In decades of traveling, this was the first time I felt my crazy run for the soon departing flight was in vain.
+In decades of traveling, this was the first time I felt my crazy run for the soon-departing flight was in vain.